-Is It Normal To Have Doubts After a Breakup?
+Is It Normal To Have Negative Thoughts After Breakups?

 Yes, it is.
 Not all choices are easy to make, and even after you have weighed your decision and acted on it, you may still have doubts.
 When you have these thoughts, step back.
 Meditate.
 Are your doubts fueled by emotion, or the factors that helped you make this decision?